denizyuret/Knet.jl/docs/loss.md

 function does nothing except record the network output y.
 Its back function takes z, the desired output, and overwrites it with the loss gradient wrt y.
 It also provides a loss function loss(z), which takes the desired output, and returns a loss value.
+Unless otherwise specified their constructor takes no arguments, e.g. QuadLoss().

 In the following discussion y and z are used for model and desired outputs, q and p are used for model and desired probabilities when the